At least 20 killed, 165 wounded after tsunami hits Indonesia

 In the city of Bandar Lampung on Sumatra, hundreds of residents took refuge at the governor's office, while at the popular resort area of Anyer beach on Java, some survivors wandered in the debris.

-Tourists who were enjoying the long holiday weekend ahead of Christmas were also affected.

-"I had to run, as the wave passed the beach and landed 15-20m (meters, or 50-65 feet) inland," said Norwegian Oystein Lund Andersen, in a Facebook post.
-The self-described photographer and volcano enthusiast said he was taking pictures of the volcano when he suddenly saw the water racing toward him.
-He and his family fled safely to higher ground.
+Many of the affected areas are popular weekend getaways for residents of Jakarta, but foreigners were also visiting the area over the long holiday weekend as well.
+A Norwegian photographer and volcano enthusiast posted on Facebook that he had to run to escape the waves while on the beach photographing the volcano.

-The damage became apparent after daybreak Sunday.
-Nine hotels and hundreds of homes were heavily damaged by the waves.
-Broken chunks of concrete and splintered sticks of wood littered hard-hit coastal areas, turning beach getaways popular with Jakarta residents into near ghost towns.
-Vehicles were tossed into the rubble or were buried under collapsed roofs.
-Debris from thatch-bamboo shacks was strewn along beaches.
+The tsunami was not huge and did not surge far inland, but its force was still powerful and destructive.
+Hotels and hundreds of homes were heavily damaged by the waves.
+Broken chunks of concrete and splintered sticks of wood littered hard-hit coastal areas, turning popular beach areas into near ghost towns.
+Debris from thatch-bamboo shacks was strewn along the coast.

 Yellow, orange and black body bags were laid out, and weeping relatives identified the dead.